Chikwenduagwu/rugpull-sniff/README.md

 **Ready to analyze tokens!** 🚀

-For issues: Create an issue on GitHub or contact support.
+For issues: Create an issue on GitHub or contact me on X https://x.com/agwuchikwendu.